dsa-ou/m269-installer/docs/use.md

-If you forgot to type `m269-25j`(i.e. skipped step 2 by mistake), then entering `nb` (step 3) will still activate the M269 software but Jupyter will start in your current folder rather than the M269 folder, and you won't see the M269 materials in the Jupyter dashboard.
+If you forgot to type `m269-25j`(i.e. skipped step 2 by mistake), then entering `nb` (step 3) will still activate the M269 software but Jupyter will start in your current folder rather than the M269 folder, and you won't see the M269 materials in JupyterLab.
-When this happens, do step 4 to close the dashboard and then go back to step 2.
+When this happens, do step 4 to close JupyterLab and then go back to step 2.

 **macOS**: If steps 2 and 3 (the `m269-25j` and `nb` commands) don't work, and you are using `bash`, enter in the terminal